Daniel Daneshvar: Career

-Daneshvar is Chief of Brain Injury Rehabilitation in the Department of Physical Medicine and Rehabilitation at Spaulding Rehabilitation Hospital, Harvard Medical School in Boston, Massachusetts.
+Daneshvar is Chair of the Departments of Physical Medicine and Rehabilitation (PM&R) at Mass General Brigham, Spaulding Rehabilitation Hospital, and Harvard Medical School, Co-Director of Sports Concussion at Mass General Brigham, and Chief of Brain Health at Home Base, in Boston, Massachusetts.
 As Director of the HealthSpan Lab, he studies the biological, behavioral, and environmental factors that influence healthy aging and long-term function.
-In addition, his research focuses on identifying and characterizing the relationship between exposure to repetitive head impacts, and its effect on the development of early aging and neurodegenerative disease, including CTE.
-Daneshvar's work has been published in the Journal of the American Medical Association, Annals of Neurology, and Neurology, and has received coverage from news organizations.
+In addition, his research focuses on identifying and characterizing the relationship between exposure to repetitive head impacts, and its effect on the development of early aging and neurodegenerative disease, including CTE and ALS.
+Daneshvar's work has been published in high impact journals including the Journal of the American Medical Association, Nature Communications, and The BMJ, and has received coverage from news organizations.
 As Director of the TeachAids Institute for Brain Research and Innovation, he also focuses on improving concussion education by using novel technology to attempt to change the culture around concussion reporting.